danielabar/meblog/src/markdown/rails-postgres-docker.md

 docker-compose up
 ```

-PostgreSQL will now use your customized configuration.
+PostgreSQL running in the container will now use your customized configuration.

 ## Conclusion